Batman in film: Cameos (2016–2023)

-Joker (2019)
+Joker films

-A child version of Wayne is portrayed by Dante Pereira-Olson in Joker, directed by Todd Phillips.

-The film is set during the 1980s, where a failed stand-up comedian named Arthur Fleck turns to a life of crime and chaos in Gotham City.
-Bruce Wayne encounters Fleck when the latter attempts and fails to gain entry into Wayne Manor.
-He is later seen in a darkened alley with the remains of his parents, who had been fatally shot by an assailant who wears a clown mask.
+Joker, directed by Todd Phillips, is set during the 1980s, where a failed stand-up comedian named Arthur Fleck turns to a life of crime and chaos in Gotham City and calls himself Joker.
+Bruce Wayne, a child portrayed by Dante Pereira-Olson, encounters Fleck when the latter attempts and fails to gain entry into Wayne Manor.
+Fleck later sees Bruce in a darkened alley with the bodies of his parents, who had been fatally shot by an assailant who wears a clown mask.

+The sequel, Joker: Folie à Deux, introduced Harley Quinn, played by Lady Gaga.
+Unlike the previous film, Bruce Wayne does not appear in Folie à Deux.

-The Batman franchise (2022–present)
+The Batman Epic Crime Saga

-In February 2017, Matt Reeves was hired to direct The Batman, replacing Ben Affleck who wrote the original script until it was replaced by Reeves and Peter Craig.
+In February 2017, Matt Reeves was hired to direct The Batman (2022), replacing Ben Affleck who wrote the original script until it was replaced by Reeves and Peter Craig.
 Reeves initially had plans to keep The Batman in the DCEU; however, due to creative differences, the film would focus on a younger Batman, ultimately serving as a reboot from the one seen in the DCEU.
-In May 2019, Robert Pattinson was cast as Bruce Wayne / Batman and is set to appear in three films, cumulating an eventual trilogy.
-In 2020, DC Films president Walter Hamada stated that there would be two Batmans existing simultaneously via multiverse.
-Later in the year, two spin-offs were announced from The Batman: a series centered on the Gotham City Police Department and one on the crime lord The Penguin (portrayed by Colin Farrell in the film).
-However, the GCPD series was cancelled due to creative differences, with an additional spin-off centered on the Arkham State Hospital being announced in March 2022, with early development on a second film having begun by then.
+In May 2019, Robert Pattinson was cast as Bruce Wayne / Batman.
+In 2020, DC Films president Walter Hamada stated that there would be two Batmen existing simultaneously in a multiverse.

+Development of a second film, The Batman: Part II, had begun by April 2022.
+The film was originally scheduled to be released on October 3, 2025, but was originally delayed to October 2, 2026, due to the 2023 Writers Guild of America and SAG-AFTRA strikes, before being delayed again to October 1, 2027.

 DC Universe

 The Brave and the Bold

-A film featuring Bruce Wayne / Batman and Damian Wayne / Robin titled The Brave and the Bold was revealed to be in development at DC Studios in January 2023.
-It will be an installment of the upcoming DC Universe (DCU) film slate and will exist separately from future projects in Matt Reeves' The Batman franchise.
-It is also based on Grant Morrison’s run of Batman from 2006–2013.
+After filmmaker James Gunn and producer Peter Safran were appointed in October 2022 to serve as the co-chairmen and co-CEOs of the then-newly formed DC Studios to develop plans for a new DC shared universe slate, Gunn stated in December that Batman would be "a big part of the DC Universe (DCU)".
+A film featuring Bruce Wayne / Batman and Damian Wayne / Robin titled The Brave and the Bold was revealed to be in development at DC Studios in January 2023, as the third installment of the upcoming DCU film slate.
+It will exist separately from future projects in Matt Reeves' The Batman franchise.
+It is also based on Grant Morrison's run of Batman from 2006 to 2013.
+In June 2023, Andy Muschietti was confirmed as the director of the film ahead of the release of The Flash later that month, with his sister Barbara set to produce through their production company Double Dream alongside Gunn and Safran.
+The Flash writer Christina Hodson, who is a member of the DCU's writer's room, was being eyed to write the film but chose to work on a Fast & Furious film instead.